whayn/songify-custom-widget/README.md

 - **Songify**: Ensure that Songify is installed and its integrated web server is turned on and properly configured.
 For more information on configuring the Songify web server, see the [Settings Window - Web Server](https://github.com/songify-rocks/Songify/wiki/Settings-Window#web-server) section of the Songify wiki.

-## Installation

-### Step 1: Configure the Songify Web Server

-1. Open the Songify application.
-2. Go to the **Settings Window** and enable the **Web Server**.

-   For detailed instructions, please refer to the [Songify Web Server Settings](https://github.com/songify-rocks/Songify/wiki/Settings-Window#web-server).

 ## Installing and running

 To run the application, follow these steps: